vaibhavkulal/Python_training/README.md

 ## taks 3
 ### show the syntax and usage of below python data structures (Demonstrating)
-also perform varioys operations on each Object with help of built-in methods
+also perform varioys operations on each Object with help of built-in methods -- all possible methos on each data structer
 1. List
 2. tuple
 3. string